How To Use Paradiddles On Drums – The Secret Drumming Sauce

 The simple and effective paradiddle is the secret sauce in every great drummer’s bag of hand patterns.
 What really separates the pros from the amateurs is how we use those hand patterns in creative ways around the drums.

-What is a paradiddle in drumming?
+What Is a Paradiddle in Drumming?

 It’s probably safe to say that the paradiddle is the most used hand pattern in all of drumming.
 So what is a paradiddle?
 In its most basic form, a paradiddle is the sticking pattern RLRR LRLL, but that’s nowhere near where it ends.